 Don’t choose your website’s framework lightly.
 Free, open-source solutions can be tempting, but fall short in support, features, and ease of use.
 Licensed software (the type you purchase once) is often too expensive for a small business and, like open source, leaves you responsible for updates and hosting.
 Support often comes with an extra charge and you’ll usually only get free software updates for a year before you’ll need to renew the license or pay for an upgrade package.

 You should choose a platform that enables you to build a fast, mobile-ready website that’s easy to navigate and can allow customers to pay in an assortment of ways.
+You can also create a dynamic and powerful site with MEVN stack developers if you prefer custom web development.
 The better the shopping experience you give them, the more likely they are to come back, especially if your website truly stands out from others.

 Customer loyalty begins with customer experience.
 Your website gives you a chance to provide the type of experience that leads to the long-lasting customer relationships that businesses always find the most profitable.
 Presentation, SEO, and functionality all matter.
 However, instead of looking at your website as another task that needs to be done, see it for what it is: an opportunity to make your mark.